Ksharma2001/CODSOFT_Internship/README.md

-# CODSOFT_Internship
+# Python_Projects
-This repository is related to codsoft python programming internship
+This repository is related to basic python programming problems.